Should You Install a Heat Pump?

 Heat pumps have similar components to conventional air conditioners.
 They have compressors and evaporation coils, and they utilize refrigerants.
 However, whereas furnaces only heat air and a/c systems only cool air, heat pumps can perform either function.

-Portland residents and business owners are increasingly choosing to install heat pumps over HVAC systems.
-Either they install heat pumps in new construction builds or they replacement worn-out HVAC units with their smaller-footprint cousins.
+Portland residents and business owners are increasingly choosing to install heat pumps over Heating, Air Conditioning systems.
+Either they install heat pumps in new construction builds or they replacement worn-out Heating, Air Conditioning units with their smaller-footprint cousins.

 For the best heat pump installation company in Portland, call Wolfer’s.